admin-pynovatech/seo-audit-platform/README.md

 This repository is part of the PyNova Tech open-source portfolio showcasing practical, production-inspired Python projects.

-## ⭐ Support
+## 🌐 Organization

+**PyNova Tech**

+Developing practical AI, Python, and Data Engineering solutions through open-source projects.

-If you found this project useful, consider giving it a ⭐ on GitHub.
+If you find this project helpful, consider giving it a ⭐ and following PyNova Tech for future projects.